yogurt7771/ComfyUI-YogurtNodes/README.md

 ## 🔧 Available Nodes

-All nodes are marked with "Yogurt Nodes" for easy identification in the ComfyUI interface.
+All nodes are marked with "YogurtNodes" prefix for easy identification in the ComfyUI interface.

 ### Image Processing Nodes